PRISMS-CS-club/battlecode23/docs/docs.md

 | at enemy's base    | 35%    |
 | around sky islands | 35%    |
 | random moving      | 10%    |

+## Grid Weight

+Each grid is assigned with a grid weight.

+Grid weight is determined by many factors:
+- Initially, the weight on each grid is a constant number `GridWeight.INITIAL`.
+- Each headquarter will affect the nearby grid weights.
+  - A grid `d` Euclidean distance away from our headquarter will decrease weight by `GridWeight.HQ * exp(-d^2/2)`.
+  - A grid `d` Euclidean distance away from enemy's headquarter will increase weight by `GridWeight.HQ * exp(-d^2/2)`.
+- Each mine will affect the nearby grid weight
+  - A grid `d` Euclidean distance away from a mine will increase weight by `GridWeight.HQ * exp(-d^2/2)`

+Grid weight determines the probability of each step in random moving.
+When an robot is moving randomly, it will select one of eight grids around it with grid weight being selection probability.